Battle of Kapyong: Night battle

 Probes began on the A and B Company positions, and a number of assaults occurred during the night.
-Utilising indirect fires, the PVA charged forward in waves, only to be beaten back by the 3 RAR's Bren light machine guns, Owen submachine guns, rifle fire, and grenades, before again regrouping and attacking again.
+Utilising indirect fires, the PVA charged forward in waves, only to be beaten back by the 3 RAR's Bren light machine guns, Owen submachine guns, rifle fire and grenades, before again regrouping and attacking again.
 B Company—under the command of Captain Darcy Laughlin—supported by tanks, drove off each assault, inflicting heavy casualties while emerging almost unscathed.
 Laughlin's command post was fired upon by a number of PVA that had infiltrated the company position, but they were swiftly driven out.
 An outpost on the northern knoll reported PVA massing on their flanks at 23:00, and although heavy artillery was directed against the attackers, the section was forced to break contact and withdraw to the main defensive position.
 The main PVA assault began at 00:50, falling on 4 Platoon but was broken up after an hour of heavy fighting.
 A second assault was mounted on 6 Platoon at 03:30, following a feint against 5 Platoon.
 With determination, the PVA swept forward, penetrating the 6 Platoon perimeter before being ejected by an equally determined counter-attack by 6 Platoon with Sherman tanks in support.
 At 04:00, a small outpost to the rear of the company position was attacked by more than 50 PVA.
 Held by just four men under the command of Lance Corporal Ray Parry, the 3 RAR fought off four separate attacks, killing more than 25 and wounding many more over the space of twenty minutes.
 Parry was later awarded the Military Medal for his actions.
 A final assault on B Company was made just at dawn at 04:45 by about 70 PVA, and was again repulsed.

 Further up the ridge, A Company—under Major Ben O'Dowd—faced a tougher task, and came under heavy attack.
 The first probes began at 21:30, targeting 1 Platoon, which was the lowest of the three platoons on the west flank.
 The initial moves were then followed up by major PVA assaults from three sides over the next three hours.
 Despite suffering many casualties, the PVA continued their attack, closing in and attacking 1 Platoon with hand grenades.
 1 Platoon also suffered numerous casualties, with more than half the platoon killed or wounded, including all three Bren gunners.
 Fighting back with small arms fire, they held against repeated assaults, which increased in frequency and strength as the PVA assaulted.
 By 01:00, O'Dowd ordered the survivors of 1 Platoon to withdraw through Company Headquarters into a new position in-between 2 and 3 Platoons.
-For his leadership, Lieutenant Frederick Gardner was later Mentioned in Despatches.
 The PVA attacks then continued against 3 Platoon, lasting until 04:30, although they were not made with the same weight as the previous assaults.